go-gorm/gorm.io/pages/docs/conventions.md

 `gorm.Model` is a basic GoLang struct which includes the following fields: `ID`, `CreatedAt`, `UpdatedAt`, `DeletedAt`.

-It may be embeded into your model or you may build your own model without it.
+It may be embedded into your model or you may build your own model without it.

 ```go
 // gorm.Model definition